justinsgithub/docs/markdown/software/docker.md

 - not part of images, not included when you download an image or upload an image, your local data, local to the host machine

 - sharing data with the host:
-    - "shared folders" the the hose
+    - "shared folders" on the host
     - sharing a "single file" into a container, make sure the file exists locally before hand or docker will assume it is a folder
     - similar to shared folders in things like virtual box